phillycocoa/website/content/meeting-agenda.md

 Developing a better platform to reach the 5 million veterans with no access to mental health care.

 ### Gaming Development: Kotara Fujita
 After observing and participating in the local Philadelphia game dev scene, Kotaro Fujita looks at where game development mimics app development and where it takes app development to a whole different level.
-How it may influence future development styles of coding
+How it may influence future development styles of coding.